FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 4 - Using the Cognitive Services APIs/README.md

 # Goal
 Analyze the sentiment of the text entered by the user to see if it’s positive or negative by sending it to a REST API that will analyze it and also detect the language used by the user.
+For doing that, we'll use Microsoft Cognitive Services.

 # Reference
 https://www.microsoft.com/cognitive-services